JasonLiu1229/University-Vault/DS/Session/Session 2.md

 ###### Remote objects
 - Objects that can receive remote invocations.
 ###### Remote object reference
-- An identifier that can be used globally throughout a distributed system to refer to a particular unique remote object.
+- An identifier that can be used globally throughout a distributed system to refer to a particular, unique remote object.
 ###### Remote interface
 - Every remote object has a remote interface that specifies which of its methods can be invoked remotely
 - Interface Definition Language